 When his time as a Page ended, Mark continued writing and began his production and acting experience when he was part of the production crew on several independent features, and acted in several independent short films.
 In 2009, Mark was asked to be on the series Glee as a featured character in a scene where he interacted with Matthew Morrison, and after that point, after being featured, anytime he'd work as an extra, if there were close up reaction shots, most of the times he was picked out to be featured in certain scenes in different shows he worked.
 Since 2009, Mark's been featured on different TV series such as Glee, Desperate Housewives, Men of A Certain Age, Greys Anatomy, The Defenders, and Don't Trust The B-In Apartment 23.

 Mark's first short film Womanizer was directed by Drew Barrymore's older brother John Barrymore and was completed in 2014.
-Mark's future film projects will all be directed by himself from now on, as he's now ready to take on being a producer, writer, and director of his own works after an 8 year long learning period of working on both Hollywood and indie sets as an assistant and actor.
+Mark's future film projects will all be directed by himself from now on, as he's now ready to take on being a producer, writer, and director of his own works after years of working on both Hollywood and indie sets as an assistant and actor.

 On July 3, 2019, Mark decided that after all the years of pursuing his dreams and goals in Los Angeles, he felt there was so much more he could have been given, and watched as others who bad-mouthed and then brown nosed people in the business to help them get referred to gigs.
 Mark wasn't like that one bit.
 He went about his career and journey the honest way, and everyone who followed him over the years knew that.
 He's never brown nosed casting or anyone in entertainment to get more work, he worked hard submitting, studying, and showcasing his talents online for years.
 He believed that enough was enough, and he packed up and moved home to Methuen, Mass.
 Mark realized that he could write, produce and act anywhere.
 He didn't have to be in Los Angeles just for that.
 Mark will never give up on his entertainment goals and whenever he wants to, will write, produce and act from anywhere he lives in life.